Oracle Java Licensing and Audit FAQ Guide

 To protect your organization, be mindful to avoid these common pitfalls:

 - Lying or Concealing Information: It may be tempting to hide certain installations or falsely say, “We don’t use Java there.”
 Providing false information can severely undermine your credibility and escalate the situation.
-Oracle auditors are experienced—if they sense deception (like altered script results or inconsistent stories), they might expand the audit or take a harder line.
-Always be truthful, even if the truth is that you messed up.
-You can negotiate terms, but if caught lying, negotiation goodwill evaporates.
+Oracle auditors are experienced—if they sense deception (such as altered script results or inconsistent stories), they may expand the audit or take a stricter approach.
+Always be truthful, even if the truth is that you made a mistake.
+You can negotiate terms, but if caught lying, the goodwill of the negotiation evaporates.

 - Not Reading the Fine Print: Don’t blindly run scripts or sign audit documents without understanding them.
 For instance, Oracle’s script might require you to agree to certain collection methods.
 Read and, if needed, negotiate any script execution agreement (sometimes Oracle asks you to sign an acknowledgment).
-Also, carefully review any final settlement or purchasing documents to ensure they match verbally agreed upon.
+Also, carefully review any final settlement or purchasing documents to ensure they match the verbally agreed-upon.

 - Ignoring Oracle’s Timeline: Failing to meet agreed-upon deadlines or going silent can aggravate the situation.
 If you need more time, ask for it proactively and give a valid reason.
 Communication is key—don’t stonewall Oracle; it will likely trigger a formal escalation.

-- Lack of Internal Coordination: Ensure everyone internally knows an audit is happening.
+- Lack of Internal Coordination: Ensure that everyone internally is aware of an upcoming audit.
 One mistake is a tech team member unknowingly updating Java on a server during an audit freeze period, which could change results midway.
 To avoid confusion, coordinate a freeze on changes to Java installations until the audit is resolved.

-- Agreeing Under Pressure Without Analysis: Oracle might present a settlement and press for quick acceptance (“sign this order by end of quarter for a discount”).
-Don’t rush without fully analyzing if it truly covers your needs and is fair.
+- Agreeing Under Pressure Without Analysis: Oracle might present a settlement and press for quick acceptance (“sign this order by the end of the quarter for a discount”).
+Don’t rush without thoroughly analyzing whether it truly meets your needs and is fair.
 Even in an audit, you have the right to take a moment (with legal counsel) to review any deal.

 Avoiding these mistakes will help ensure the audit goes as smoothly as possible and that you don’t end up in a worse position due to procedural missteps.